316 free evidence-based calculators across 23 medical specialties

 Estimate total body surface area (TBSA) burned using the Rule of Nines.
 Head=9%, each arm=9%, each leg=18%, torso=36%.
 Burns ≥20% TBSA require IV fluid resuscitation with the Parkland formula.

-Assess independence in six basic activities of daily living using the Katz Index.
+Assess independence in six basic activities of daily living with the Katz ADL Index.
 Scores range from 0 (dependent) to 6 (fully independent).
-Pair with [Morse Fall Scale](/tools/morse-fall-scale) for fall risk and [Timed Up and Go](/tools/get-up-and-go) for mobility.

-Assess fall risk in hospitalized patients using the Morse Fall Scale.
-Scores categorize patients as low, moderate, or high fall risk.
-Pair with [Timed Up and Go Test](/tools/get-up-and-go) for objective mobility assessment.
+Assess inpatient fall risk with the Morse Fall Scale.
+Scores categorize patients as low, moderate, or high risk to guide fall-prevention protocols.

 Assess frailty using the Rockwood Clinical Frailty Scale (CFS 1–9): Very Fit to Terminally Ill.
 Used for ICU triage, surgical risk stratification, and goals-of-care discussions in elderly patients.